George Blake's Letter

 Object Label

-This illustration for the serialized novel Susan Fielding depicts a scene soon after the heroine has learned that her fiancé, Tom Collinson, is returning to claim her as his bride.
-Sadly, she reads a letter from her true love, George Blake, in which he entreats her for one final meeting before she marries.
-Of the five illustrations Homer produced for this novel, only this one approaches his work in oils in terms of its pictorial strength and depth of feeling, and indeed, it bears striking similarity to a number of his canvases depicting solitary women dating from the early 1870s.
+Homer was commissioned to create five illustrations for the serialized novel, Susan Fielding.
+Rooted in contrasts between city and country, wealth and poverty, virtue and duplicity, the novel is full of romantic intrigue.
+Orphaned and impoverished, Susan comes under the care of her elderly Uncle Adam in Brittany.
+Here, she reads a letter from her true love, George Blake, in which he entreats her for one final meeting before she marries her fiancé Tom Collinson.
+The novel ends happily, however, with Susan and George destined to be together because Collinson's shady past is revealed.
+Of the five illustrations Homer produced for this novel, only this one approaches his work in oils in terms of its pictorial strength and depth of feeling.
+Indeed, it bears striking similarity to a number of his canvases depicting solitary women dating from the early 1870s.

 Caption